The Myth of Super Mom

 Does such a mom actually exist?
 Can a person really do everything and do it all well without completely burning out?
 Teach the children, feed the children, play with the children, love on the children… feed the husband, talk to the husband, love on the husband… keep the home, work at home/out of the home, maintain the home (dishes, laundry, bills, etc.)… be a friend, be a neighbor, show kindness to strangers, be a good daughter/sister… finally don’t forget to work out, eat right, drink plenty of water, shower, do your own Bible reading, get plenty of rest and otherwise take the time to recharge yourself.

 That last part seems ridiculous when little ones follow you to the bathroom.
 In the event that they do NOT follow you to the bathroom, you can be sure all kinds of mass chaos will occur all because you needed to take a few minutes to relieve yourself.
-It should only be fair – after all, you change their diapers and make sure they have everything they need once they are old enough to “go potty” on their own.
-Oh, in this area, motherhood is absolutely unfair.
-It should only be fair – if you have any post-childbearing bladder issues that make urgency an issue – but suddenly getting to the bathroom in time is a full contact sport.
+Oh, in this area, motherhood makes getting to the bathroom in time is a full contact sport.

 In this season of life, I’m trying to survive.
 I know this season will pass and give way to new challenges in different stages.
 I’m NOT supermom.
 I am a mom, doing the best I can and praying for the best possible outcomes.

 I am grateful for His grace.
 Thank you for stopping by!

 Thankfully God knows our hearts and He extends grace to us when we can not accomplish all the things that we want to do.
 Sometimes I think we try too hard to be supermom!
 Stopping by from Reflect.